miracle2k/emoji-gram/README.md

 # OhNo - emoji

 ### A reactjs emoji word-art generator
-Like ascii art, type a phrase and this app will render emoji letterforms. ([Demo Here](http://lobdell.me/ohno2))
+Like ascii art, type a phrase and this app will render emoji letterforms.
+Check out the demo [here](http://lobdell.me/ohno2).

 ![screenshot](ohno_emoji.png)